-The SINTEF Offshore Blowout Database was released as an Internet database in 2009.
-The main difference from the previous version is that it will be no need for a local installation.
+The SINTEF Offshore Blowout Database was released as an Internet database in 2009, and no local installation is required.

 The database is designed for Microsoft Internet Explorer, but it may also function for the other Internet access software.

 ExproSoft has been contracted to operate the Offshore Blowout Database from 1 May 2001 by SINTEF.

 The Participants of the Project are (December 2016):

 - Safetec Nordic A/S

 - Total E&P Norge AS